zhaochangming/MVBLS/doc/source/Python-Examples.md

 # Python Examples
-This page shows some demos.
+This page shows some Python demos.

 ## MVBLS.MVBLSClassifier